-Proposed 2024.
-This column should show the net taxes payable for the county, the city or town, the state, the school district, the special taxing districts, tax increment, fiscal disparity, and the total net taxes that would apply to the parcel for taxes payable in 2024, if adopted as their final property tax levies.
+Proposed 2025.
+This column should show the net taxes payable for the county, the city or town, the state, the school district, any required special taxing districts, tax increment, fiscal disparity, fiscal disparities adjustment (if applicable), and the total net taxes that would apply to the parcel for taxes payable in 2025, if adopted as their final property tax levies.
 These amounts include market value-based referendum taxes (based on referendums held prior to Sep.
-15) certified by the county board, the city or town, the school district, or special taxing districts.
+16) certified by the county board, the city or town, the school district, or any required special taxing districts.
 These amounts should not include special assessments.